sygslhy/lhy-formatter-linter/README.md

 ## Optional arguments

 ### Choose languages

-User can choose to format or lint one or two languages by using `-l` or `--language`
+Users can choose to format or lint one or more languages by using the `-l` or `--language` option.

 ```sh
 lhy format -p <project-root-dir> -l cmake